-- LL/Georgian language is recommended if a student is a citizen of Georgia and this language is his/her mother first tongue. - ♦ LL/English is obligatory but only if a student demonstrated an appropriate level of proficiency during the placement test. - ◆ LL/Russian language is recommended if this language is his/her mother/first tongue.
+- LL/Georgian language is recommended if a student is a citizen of Georgia and this language is his/her home/ first language. - LL/English is obligatory but only if a student demonstrated an appropriate level of proficiency during the placement test. - LL/Russian language is recommended if this language is his/her home/first language.